Bachelor of Social Work

 In addition to timetabled contact hours, students are expected to do at least 6 hours of personal study each week to review lectures and read prescribed and recommended materials for this unit.
 The total individual workload of this unit will be around 72 hours (including teamwork, individual self-study and reading).

-Eligible graduates of this course, with a GPA over 6.0 can apply for the Bachelor of Social Work (Honours).
+Eligible graduates of the Bachelor of Social Work course with a GPA over 6.0 can apply for the Bachelor of Social Work (Honours).